What Is It Really, and Why Do You Need One?

-When Benetech refers to dust suppression, we mean a precisely engineered chemical solution–injection system that, when applied properly, reduces and even eliminates dust.
-It’s a distinction to note because airborne dust is hard to control and it creates particular hazards and hurdles at production facilities.
+When Benetech refers to dust suppression, we mean a precisely engineered chemical solution–injection system that, when appropriately applied, reduces and even eliminates dust.
+It’s a distinction to note because airborne dust is hard to control, creating particular hazards and hurdles at production facilities.

 Let’s review the top five reasons to have an efficient dust suppression system in place.

 When suspended in the air in certain conditions, many types of fugitive dust that escape during bulk material flow can become combustible.
 If the dust ignites, it can cause injury or death as well as destroy entire buildings.

 In many cases, business operators and personnel are not aware of that developing danger.
 Aluminum, grains, coal, fertilizer, biomass, and woodchips are a few industries with an elevated risk of combustible dust in bulk material handling.